-U.S. Hosts embrace a "learn and share" model of cross-cultural exchange.
-MESA's international interns (aka Stewards) are as eager to share their agricultural traditions and techniques as they are to learn about innovations in sustainable agriculture.
+MESA Hosts embrace a "learn and share" model of cross-cultural exchange and are eager to share and learn traditions, techniques and innovations in sustainable agriculture and food systems.
 Hosts and Stewards develop a collaborative and open dialogue, resulting in meaningful training experiences, professional networking and often life-long friendships.

-MESA partners with Hosts in diverse agriculture producing regions throughout the U.S. MESA Hosts represent various scales of operation as well as a diversity of expertise in organic, biontensive, biodynamic, agroecological, permaculture and transitional agriculture to provide experiential education in production, distribution, marketing, education, research and community organizing.
-MESA's Host Partners offer hands-on experience, cultural activities and often provide accommodations for MESA Stewards over a full season, and contribute monthly program fees that enable MESA to offer exceptional Steward benefits, including: J1 visa sponsorship, orientation/exit seminars, medical insurance, online agroecology curriculum, stipends, U.S. travel and coordinator support.
+MESA partners with Hosts throughout the world representing a diversity of backgrounds in organic, biontensive, biodynamic, agroecological, permaculture and transitional agriculture to provide experiential education in production, distribution, marketing, education, research and community organizing.
+MESA's Host Partners offer hands-on experience, cultural activities and often provide accommodations for MESA Stewards over a full season, and contribute monthly program fees that enable MESA to offer exceptional Steward benefits, including: J1 visa sponsorship, orientation/exit seminars, medical insurance, online agroecology curriculum, conference scholarships, stipends, U.S. travel and coordinator support.

 The common denominator linking our Hosts is their commitment to MESA's mission of: sponsoring a new generation of agrarian leaders, linking current innovations with global traditions in sustainable agriculture to promote land stewardship, localized economies, and cultural awareness.

 CTP Stewards are first-time, international program participants with agricultural experience and aspirations.
 Stewards are nominated by MESA's Global Partners and/or carefully screened by MESA.